smeghen/clubplanner/README.md

 ### Features to be Implemented in Future

 * Contact page with standard form for asking questions or passing on suggestions
+* Administration Function for assisting with Users that forget passwords or usernames.
+* Administration Function that has the permission to Edit or Delete any events, so that assistance can be given to Users.

 ---